LcncRoot/aws-kubernetes-infra/README.md

 ---
 ## **Long-Term Vision**
-This project is intended to serve as a **complete cloud-native DevOps environment**, with plans to:
+This project is intended to serve as a complete cloud-native DevOps environment, with plans to:
-✅ Integrate **AI-powered log anomaly detection** for proactive incident response.
+✅ Integrate AI-powered log anomaly detection for proactive incident response.
-✅ Automate CI/CD pipelines for **seamless Kubernetes deployments**.
+✅ Automate CI/CD pipelines for seamless Kubernetes deployments.
-✅ Implement **observability tooling** (Prometheus, Loki, Grafana).
+✅ Implement observability tooling (Prometheus, Loki, Grafana).
-✅ Showcase a **real-world production architecture**.
+✅ Showcase a real-world production architecture.

-### **Why This Matters**
+### Why This Matters
-This project is not just about deploying a home Kubernetes cluster—it’s about demonstrating **true DevOps automation, scalability, and cloud-native best practices**.
-If you’re an employer reviewing this, you’ll find that I can design, build, and manage **highly available, production-ready infrastructure**.
+I have plans, grand plans, this servers as a template for clusters that I will service applciations on.
+Additionally, it’s about demonstrating production-ready DevOps automation, scalability, and cloud-native best practices.

 ---
 ### *Written by LcncRoot with AI assitance*